-Students may not enroll in more than four semester courses, except by permission of the academic adviser.
-This regulation applies to total credit for courses taken in other institutions in addition to credit obtained in residence at NU-Q. Students who take more than 5.5 units of credit will incur additional charges.
+Students may not enroll in more than four courses per semester, except by permission of the academic adviser.
+This regulation applies to total credit for courses taken in cross-registered courses at other Education City institutions, in addition to credit obtained in residence at NU-Q. Students who take more than 5.5 units of credit will incur additional charges.
 Students in their last year who do not need 3 units of credit for a semester may take fewer than 3 with permission of their academic adviser.